Amelia5p/bloomandbrew/README.md

 `cart_snapshot:` Text snapshot of the cart contents at the time of order.

 `stripe_pid:` Stripe PaymentIntent ID for reference.

+#### OrderItem

+- Description: Represents an individual item within an order.

+`order:` ForeignKey to the Order model the item belongs to.

+`product:` ForeignKey to the Product model for the purchased item.

+`quantity:` Number of units ordered for that product.

+`item_total:` Total price for this item (product price × quantity), calculated automatically.

+### Products App
+#### Product

+- Description: Represents items available for sale in the store, including bouquets, coffee, and gift bundles.

+`name:` Name of the product.

+`sku:` A unique stock keeping unit for internal reference.

+`description:` A detailed description of the product.

+`category:` The product type – bouquet, coffee, or bundle.

+`price:` Standard selling price of the product.

+`special_offer_price:` Optional discounted price if on special offer.

+`image:` Product image stored via Cloudinary.

+`stock:` Quantity of the item available in inventory.

+`slug:` URL-friendly version of the product name, generated automatically.

+`is_featured:` Marks the product to be shown in the "Featured Picks" section.

+`bundle_of_the_week:` Highlights a product as the weekly featured bundle.

+#### Review
+- Description: Stores user-submitted reviews, including star rating and optional written feedback.

+`product:` ForeignKey to the Product being reviewed.

+`user:` ForeignKey to the User who wrote the review.

+`rating:` Star rating from 1 to 5.

+`comment:` Optional written comment left by the user.

+`created_on:` Timestamp of when the review was submitted.

+Reviews are ordered with the newest first and a user can only leave one review per product.

+### Profiles App
+#### UserProfile

+- Description: Stores additional information about each user, such as saved shipping details and contact number.
+Automatically created or updated when a User is saved.

+`user:` One-to-one relationship with Django's built-in User model.

+`phone:` Optional phone number for contact.

+`address_1:` First line of the user's saved address.

+`address_2:` Second line of the address (optional).

+`city:` City or town name.

+`county:` County name.

+`country:` Country field using django-countries.

+`postcode:` Postal or ZIP code.

+The profile is created automatically when a new user is registered, using Django signals.

 ## Testing